ambaye15/AQSM_SW1PerS/README.md

 ```

 ### Pose Estimation
-- MediaPipe is automatically installed via `requirements.txt`.
-For more information on MediaPipe and its other solutions: [https://ai.google.dev/edge/mediapipe/solutions/guide](https://ai.google.dev/edge/mediapipe/solutions/guide)
+- MediaPipe is automatically installed with this package.
+For more information on MediaPipe and its other solutions: [https://ai.google.dev/edge/mediapipe/solutions/guide](https://ai.google.dev/edge/mediapipe/solutions/guide).

 ---